OSUGliders/.github/profile/README.md

 ## Slocum glider processing

-We process Slocum glider data using several tools that translate the data from a series of unrefined binary files into a scientifically useful product.
+We translate Slocum glider data from a series of unrefined binary files into a scientifically useful product.

-#### Binary conversion tools (L1 processing)
+#### Binary conversion (L1 processing)
 * [`dbd2netcdf`](https://github.com/OSUGliders/dbd2netcdf) converts the Slocum binary data format (tbd, dbd, ... etc) into a time series in netCDF format.
 It can be used on both the decimated real-time and post-recovery data.
 Written in C by Pat Welch, it is extremely fast and serves the entrypoint for most subsequent processing steps.
 * [`q2netcdf`](https://github.com/OSUGliders/q2netcdf) converts MicroRider q-files into a netCDF format.
 The q file is a reduced data format transmitted over iridium.
 The full microstructure data contained in p files are processed using a different tool described in the microstructure section below.

 #### L2 and L3 processing
 * [`glide`](https://github.com/OSUGliders/glide) parses the output of `dbd2netcdf` to produce higher level products, including gliderdac-ready files, and depth-binned output.

-#### Other tools
+#### Piloting helpers
 * [`RecoverBy`](https://github.com/OSUGliders/RecoverBy) estimates the battery life remaining to help with recovery decisions.

 ## Microstructure processing